FatimaSarwarA/Smart-Pillbox/README.md

 3. Install the required dependencies (`Adafruit GFX`, `Adafruit SSD1306`, `HX711_ADC`) via the Arduino Library Manager.
 4. Adjust the calibration factor in `LoadCell.setCalFactor(-1850.26);` and the specific `weight` variable to match your physical hardware and pill type.
 5. Flash to the Arduino Nano and open the Serial Monitor at **9600 baud**.

+---

+## 🤝 Contributing

+Contributions, issues, and feature requests are welcome!
+If you have suggestions to improve this proof-of-concept, feel free to fork the repository and create a pull request.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push toNormally I can help with things like this, but I don't seem to have access to that content.
+You can try again or ask me for something else.